Eessh/drowsy-driver/README.md

 Driver drowsiness detection using facial landmanrks, and modified aspect ratios, with support for calibration of ratios according to the user.

+This is our B.Tech final year project, under the guidance of ***Prof.Mukul Kumar Das, Associate Professor, Department of Electronics Engineering, IIT (ISM) Dhanbad***

 ![Yawning screenshot](screenshots/yawning.png)

 ### Running